 DMARC ensures that an authoritative action is being taken if DKIM and SPF don’t pass.
 DMARC stands for Domain-based Message Authentication Reporting & Conformance.
 DMARC is a standard email authentication protocol that helps you verify your email, safeguards against spoofing.
 DMARC enables you to request reports from email servers to resolve deliverability and authentication issues.

 2 simple conditions for DMARC to pass are:

 a) SPF must pass on the envelope domain

 b) DKIM must pass on the sender domain

 Following is an example of a DMARC record:

 The three (3) tags are: v, p, & rua, and the three (3) values are DMARC1, none, and mailto:firstname.lastname@example.org.
 The "v" tag is the version of DMARC, the "p" tag is the policy (meaning what action to take if the message fails DMARC), and the "rua" tag is the email address to send DMARC aggregate reports to.

 Get a sample AMP email in your inbox

 If you want to send out interactive AMP emails, you will have to get whitelisted with Yahoo Mail, Gmail, or Mail.ru email clients which support AMP emails.
 For a successful whitelisting of your sender address, you will have to set up all the above authentication protocols for your domain.

 With Mailmodo, you can easily set up all the authentication techniques and start sending out interactive AMP emails.
-The Mailmodo team assists you in incorporating the DKIM, SPF & DMARC to protect your company's domain name easily and reap the benefits of interactive AMP emails.
+The Mailmodo team assists you in incorporating the DKIM, SPF & DMARC to protect your company's email security easily and reap the benefits of interactive AMP emails.